spogburn/spogburn.github.io/_ux-writing/voice_and_vocabulary.md

 title: "Voice and Vocabulary"
 ---

-## Problem statement
+## Develop consistent vocabulary
-The Handshake app needed standardized terms and consistent vocabulary so as not to confuse users.
+The Handshake app needed standardized terms and consistent word usage so as not to confuse users.

 ## Users
 - Freelancers